hashicorp/vault/website/source/api/secret/pki/index.html.md

 - `permitted_dns_domains` `(string: "")` – A comma separated string (or, string
   array) containing DNS domains for which certificates are allowed to be issued or signed by this CA certificate.
-Supports subdomains via a `.` in front of the domain, as per [RFC](https://tools.ietf.org/html/rfc5280#section-4.2.1.10).
+Note that subdomains are allowed, as per [RFC](https://tools.ietf.org/html/rfc5280#section-4.2.1.10).

 - `ou` `(string: "")` – Specifies the OU (OrganizationalUnit) values in the